Underpin-WP/underpin-plugin-boilerplate/README.md

 1. **Decision Lists** - These make it possible to create a prioritized list of decisions to choose from.
 It's extend-able, and provides plenty of opportunities to better-log _what_ was chosen, and _why_.
 1. **Batch Tasks** - This creates a way to add a notice in the WP Admin screen to run a large task in smaller chunks.
-Useful for database upgrade routines.
+Useful for db upgrade routines.
 1. **Error Logger** - This system comes with a highly-extendable error logging utility.

 It is also fairly straightforward to create custom loaders, so if you have your own extend-able registry of items, you